rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+04/03/2014 - Tharman

+	- Added updated sign in/sign up stuff.
+	- Should be final.

+	- Added the wall post stuff.
+	- This adds in the functinality for uploading a post with optional image to the messages table.
+	- Would probably need to describe the overall scheme in person - a bit complicated.
+Ask me later.
+Or read the github changelog.

 03/03/2014 - Rodger

 	- Added addBlockList.php